suvotre11/Deep-Calibration/README.md

 Importing Libraries: The code begins by importing necessary libraries such as NumPy for numerical computations, Keras for building and training neural networks, and Matplotlib for visualization purposes.

-Defining Parameters: Several parameters are defined, including the time discretization NN, the initial asset value S0S0, the strike price for the call option, maturity TT, activation function for the neural network, the number of paths used in Monte Carlo simulation RR, sizes of training and test data, epochs for training the neural network, risk-free interest rate r_freer_free, and the underlying assumption (either "Heston" or "Black-Scholes").
+Defining Parameters: Several parameters are defined, including the time discretization N, the initial asset value S0, the strike price for the call option, maturity T, activation function for the neural network, the number of paths used in Monte Carlo simulation R, sizes of training and test data, epochs for training the neural network, risk-free interest rate r_free, and the underlying assumption (either "Heston" or "Black-Scholes").

-Payoff Function: The function f(S) calculates the payoff of a call option for different strike prices KK.
-It returns the maximum of the difference between the asset price SS and the strike price KK for each strike price.
+Payoff Function: The function f(S) calculates the payoff of a call option for different strike prices K. It returns the maximum of the difference between the asset price S and the strike price K for each strike price.

 Path Generation Functions: Two functions, path() and path2(), are defined to generate sample paths for the Black-Scholes model and the Heston model, respectively.
 These functions simulate the evolution of the asset price and volatility over time using Monte Carlo simulation.